Student Affairs & Student Support Services

 (406) 657-2144, (406) 657-2182

 The Native American Achievement Center assists American Indian students in making academic, cultural, and social adjustments to Montana State University Billings.
-Services include individualized assistance with relocation to Billings, advocacy and referral with campus-based services and off campus services, study skills coaching, and scholarship applications.
-The staff help students create internships that are relevant to the American Indian community.
-The Native American Achievement Center has a small classroom for some of the Native American Studies classes, or meetings.
-At City College there is a Native Student Lounge on the second floor of the Tech Building for any Native student to use.
+Our goal is to assist students to enroll and graduate from MSU Billings and launch into a successful career.
+Services include individualized assistance with relocation to Billings, advocacy, and referral to campus and off-campus services, study skills coaching, and scholarship applications.
+The staff help students find internships that are relevant to the American Indian community.
+The Native American Achievement Center has space for small meetings and gatherings.

-The center hosts the annual American Indian Heritage Day, Veterans Medicine Wheel, and the MSUB Powwow.
+The center hosts the annual American Indian Heritage Day, Native Centric Orientations for incoming Native students, and the MSUB Powwow.
 The Director serves as a liaison with tribal educational representatives and other community organizations.
-These relationships foster collaboration with the surrounding communities to host events and many other social gatherings that help our students feel connected to their culture and other Native people in the Billings region.
+These relationships foster collaboration with the surrounding communities to host events such as the annual MSU Billings Pow Wow and other social gatherings that help our students feel connected to their culture and other Native people in the Billings region.
 The Native American Achievement Center is a home away from home for Native students.

-The establishment of the Native American Achievement Center demonstrates that MSUB recognizes and commits to cultural diversity.
+The establishment of the Native American Achievement Center demonstrates that MSU Billings recognizes, celebrates, and prioritizes cultural diversity.
 The center provides students a familiar setting in an effort to ensure continuing collegiate success.

 All Nations Club is open to all interested students.
-The All Nations Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic ability, and to foster pride in the cultural heritage of the Native American.
-The club is involved with the planning and sponsorship of an annual Pow Wow, the largest student-sponsored campus event.
-Other activities include social events that are culturally appropriate to share in a campus environment such as dances, Native games, documentary films, and Native cuisine.
+The All Nations Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic achievement, and to foster pride in the cultural heritage of the Native American.
+The club is involved with the planning and sponsorship of cultural engagement activities such as the annual Pow Wow, the largest student-sponsored campus event.

 SUB 212 (406) 657-2387

-The Diversity Center is committed to providing a welcoming campus environment for all students, faculty, staff, and guests.
+The Diversity Center located on the university campus is committed to providing a welcoming campus environment for all students, faculty, staff, and guests.
 The Diversity Center fosters social and professional opportunities, as well as advocacy for all diverse students.
-The mission of this office is to ensure we are meeting the various needs of diversity and diverse population through fair and equal representation as well as increased opportunity for learning and understanding about diverse issues.
+The mission of this office is to ensure we are meeting the various needs of diversity and diverse population through fair and equal representation as well as increased opportunity for learning and understanding about diverse topics.